-• Alternatives to a South Carolina unemployment extension
+- Learn About Alternatives to a South Carolina Unemployment Extension

 South Carolina Unemployment Resources

-If there is no way to get an unemployment extension in South Carolina, individuals will need to rely on their own funds.
-This may sound like a daunting task to some, but there are ways to ensure that your needs are met after your unemployment funds expire.
+If there is no way to get an unemployment extension in South Carolina, you should find other ways to ensure that your needs are met after your unemployment funds expire.

-If you have exceeded your maximum benefit amount or your benefit year is coming to an end, try following some of the following tips if you cannot get an unemployment compensation extension in SC:
+If you have exceeded your maximum benefit amount or your benefit year is coming to an end, the following are some tips:

 - If you cannot get an unemployment extension in SC, you may need to take a job that pays slightly less.
 Even though this is not the most ideal option, the job can provide for you and your family until you find a better position.